Lexington Avenue–63rd Street station: Service history

 On July 22, 2001, concurrent with the closure of the IND Sixth Avenue Line tracks of the Manhattan Bridge, B and Q train service to this station ceased and was replaced with a full-time shuttle.
 At this time, the northern tracks of the bridge were closed to allow for bridge repairs to take place.
 The southern BMT Broadway Line tracks were reopened allowing for half of the tracks on the bridge to remain open.
-On December 16, 2001, the 63rd Street Connector, which was built to connect the IND 63rd Street Line and the IND Queens Boulevard Line officially opened, and the F train was rerouted to serve this station at all times, which it still does to this day.
+On December 16, 2001, the 63rd Street Connector, which was built to connect the IND 63rd Street Line and the IND Queens Boulevard Line officially opened.
+Since then, the F train has been rerouted to serve this station at all times.
 When this happened, a free MetroCard out-of-system transfer to the Lexington Avenue–59th Street station was added.
 This was to provide a transfer to the IRT Lexington Avenue Line for F train customers as such a connection had been provided at the Lexington Avenue–53rd Street station along the previous routing of the F train.

 The MTA's plans for Second Avenue Subway service extended the Q train (and selected rush-hour N train short turn trips), running via the BMT Broadway Line, along the BMT 63rd Street Line to serve this station, beyond which the trains turn north and run along the Second Avenue Line to 96th Street.
 This new service pattern was put into effect on January 1, 2017.